 Examples of chronic health problems include

-Hearing impairment Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more or vision impairment Refractive Disorders in Children In refractive disorders, the eye is not able to properly focus images on the retina, causing blurred vision.
+Hearing impairment Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more or vision impairment Refractive Disorders in Children In refractive disorders, the eye is not able to properly focus images on the retina, causing blurred vision.
 Refractive disorders result in blurring of vision.
 Children may be unable to make... read more

 Coping with illness may require coping with pain, undergoing tests, taking drugs, and changing diet and lifestyle.
 A chronic health problem often interferes with a child's education because of frequent absences from school.
 The illness as well as side effects from treatments may impair the child's ability to learn.
 Even though parents and teachers may have lower academic expectations of ill children, it is important for them to maintain the challenges and encouragement children need to achieve their best.